mangoglass/skyFiction/README.md

 ## License

 This project is licensed under the second version of the Apache license.
-More information about this license cna be found here: http://www.apache.org/licenses/LICENSE-2.0
+More information about this license can be found here: http://www.apache.org/licenses/LICENSE-2.0